Pauline Milsted Pauline Milsted

 Story time is another great way of helping to promote children’s communication and language, it exposes them to vocabulary, rhythm, rhyme.
 Make it engaging and use props, puppets, toys and pictures to engage the children.
 Take your time and focus on getting familiar with 1 or 2 stories rather then reading lots of different stories, as this will extend their learning and development.
 There are numerous research studies that indicate that children who are read to on a regular basis (every day) have better communication and language development.

 There are so many things that we can easily do within the early years sector to promote children’s communication and language development, but also help to close the language gap.
-On the 26th October 2020 at 7:30pm we will be running an online webinar exploring the language gap where we will unpack this even further.
-To book a ticket now click here.
+Please do comment below with your thoughts.

 Read More